Senjai/multitenancy/README.md

 This could also be done in the applications spec_helper.
 Not an error per say, I'm just curious on your thoughts.

 ***

+## Forem Monkey Patch, page 105

+On page 105, the monkey patch doesn't make it obvious that Forem::ApplicationController also inherits from ::ApplicationController and thus will have the authenticate_user! method as subscribem patched it into the applications controller and therefore forems controller.
+Worth a mention.

+***